-3-ingredient Homemade croutons are light, crispy, and totally customizable.
-This classic crouton recipe will level up your salads, soups, and holiday stuffing.
+3-ingredient Homemade croutons are light, crispy, and customizable, and the perfect way to use up leftover French bread.
+These crispy croutons will level up your salads, soups, and holiday stuffing.
 Skip the store, save money, and make the best homemade croutons right at home!

 Wanna know how to make croutons?
 They’re so easy, delicious, and budget-friendly, you’ll look for excuses to make them!
 Also, you can finally stop throwing away unused bread and, just like my light and crispy crostini recipe, you can add another layer of texture to salads and soups.
 These easy homemade croutons make THE BEST holiday stuffing OR you can season and enjoy them as a downright addictive snack!

 - olive oil - or preferred oil

 How to make croutons

 - cut - I prefer to use a baguette or French Bread when making croutons from scratch.
 You can cube croutons any size you like, but 1/2” is pretty standard for salads, soups, and stuffing

 - toss bread cubes in olive oil … a little oil goes a long way.
 Sprinkle salt on the bread cubes, but be careful because the bread already has salt in it.
 You can toss garlic powder or other seasonings in with the oil.

 - bake bread cubes at 375° on a baking sheet (no need to oil) until golden brown to your liking.